-The annual Muslim pilgrimage to Mecca, the Hajj, begins August 30th this year and lasts until September 4th.
-One of five “pillars” of Islam, the Hajj is an obligatory observation of faith once in the lifetime of every Muslim who is physically and financially capable of making it.
+The annual Muslim pilgrimage to Mecca, the Hajj, is one of five “pillars” of Islam, an obligatory observation of faith once in the lifetime of every Muslim who is physically and financially capable of making it.
 The Hajj occurs once a year during five days of the lunar Muslim calendar, and so moves forward about ten days every solar year.

 The largest annual gathering of people on Earth, Mecca hosts roughly 700,000 Saudi subjects and 1.3 million expatriates, set by national quotas.
 The pilgrims seek to perform a series of rituals over the course of the five days.
 These include circling the Ka’bah, a large square building at the Sacred Mosque, seven times; walking to several sites in the region of religious significance; and “stoning the devil” by hurling pebbles at three pillars.